rizonesoft/Notepad3/Readme.md

 - Section  3 = Sb : Number of bytes (Bytes in [UTF-8]) selected
 - Section  4 = SLn : Number of selected lines
 - Section  5 =  Occ : Number of Marked Occurrences
-    (to display more than 2000 occurrences changes this parameter in the ini file `[Setting2]MarkOccurrencesMaxCount=2000`)
 - Section  6 = Size of file in [UTF-8] Mode
 - Section  7 = Encoding Mode  (double click to open `Encoding F9` )
 - Section  8 = EOL Mode (Toggle CR+LF, LF, CR)